katiarp/Election_Analysis/README.md

 ## Summary Statement

 This script can be modified to process the election results of any other election.
-Currently, the script can only work with .csv election data files, and the delimiter must be “,” and all the election data files must have the following header row columns, in order:
+Currently, the script can only work with .csv election data files, and the delimiter must be ```“,”```.
+All the election data files must have the following header row columns, in order:

 ![Image_name](/Resources/election_results_csv_image.png)